 In 2006, MD Anderson implemented written encryption policies.
 Even though they had formal a formal policy in place, MD Anderson had not implemented their policy.
 In fact, their risk analysis found that a lack of device-level encryption posed a high level risk.
 MD Anderson did not actually begin to implement encryption of ePHI until 2011.
 Even then, they still failed to encrypt its devices containing ePHI between March 24, 2011 and January 25, 2013.

 They were penalized for each day of non-compliance and for each record breached.
 HIPAA allows for fines up to $1.5 Million per record per calendar year when assessing penalties for breaches.

-The Cancer Center argued that they were not obligated to encrypt its devices and that the ePHI disclosed was for research and not subject to HIPAA disclosure rules.
-The Cancer Center further argued that HIPAA’s penalties were unreasonable.
-The judge rejected each of these arguments and stated that the Cancer Center’s “dilatory conduct is shocking given the high risk to its patients resulting from the unauthorized disclosure of ePHI,” a risk that the Cancer Center “not only recognized, but that it restated many times.”
+MD Anderson was hoping to reduce the penalty.
+They argued that they were not obligated to encrypt their devices.
+They argued that because the ePHI disclosed was for research it was not subject to HIPAA.
+MD Anderson also believes that the penalties were unreasonable.
+The judge ruling on the case determined that there is a “high risk to MD Anderson’s patients resulting from the unauthorized disclosure of ePHI,” a risk that MD Anderson “not only recognized, but that it restated many times.”

 So, what can you learn from this incident?
 Encrypt your PHI!
 Encryption sounds much more difficult than it actually is.
 You can easily encrypt your devices using tools already built into them.
 If it is not easy to encrypt a device, such as a USB drive, simply disallow the use in your organization.
 The risk is simply too great for you not to encrypt all devices with PHI.